subirvarma/GeneralCognitics/_posts/ofdm.md

 The bitrate for a single carrier system can be increased over that of QPSK by packing more bits into a single symbol.
 This can be done by increasing the number of possible waveforms, which can be done either by varying the phase of the carrier or its amplitude.
 As for QPSK, this can be conveniently illustrated on the complex plane, as shown in the above figure, which shows the I and Q components for a few higher order modulations.
 For example 128-QAM maps 7 bits to each symbol, so that the resulting bit rate is 3.5x that of QPSK (for the same symbol rate).

 So how far can this process go, i.e., can we keep increasing the constellation size and realize greater and greater bitrates?
 It turns out that with more sophisticated  systems it is possible to increase it by quite a bit.
-For example the cable modem standard DOCSIS specifies that 4096-QAM is mandatory, while 8192-QAM and 16,384-QM are optional on cable modems!
+For example the cable modem standard DOCSIS 3 specifies that 4096-QAM is mandatory, while 8192-QAM and 16,384-QM are optional on cable modems!
 But ultimately, this technique runs into the Shannon Channel Capacity limit $C = B\log (1+{S\over N})$, since packing more constellation points means that they will move closer and closer to each other, and at some point the noise in the channel will make it impossible to differentiate one symbol from another.
 In fact DOCSIS 3.1, which is the latest iteration of the standard, now specifies that OFDM be used instead of QAM, which allows even higher bitrates by increasing the channel bandwidth $B$ without compromising on the error performance.

 ## The Wireless Channel

-In order to understand why Single Carrier Modulation does not work very well over wireless, we first have to understand a few things about the nature of impairments that affect transmissions in this type of channel.
+In order to understand why Single Carrier Modulation QAM does not work very well over wireless, we first have to understand a few things about the nature of impairments that affect transmissions in this type of channel.
 There are quite a few of them, including:

 - Interference from other wireless system operating the vicinity.
 This is less of a problem in the licensed frequency bands like LTE, but even here there could be interference from neighboring cells using the same frequency band.
 - Wireless propagation related issues: As for all electromagnetic waves, the transmitted power falls off as the inverse of the square of the distance.
 But a bigger source of decrease in signal strength is the fact it is expected to penetrate one or more walls on the way to the receiver.
 Each time it does so, its power can reduce by up to two orders of magnitude.